-In the last few weeks, we received a number of questions from our readers about Christmas in Venice.
-Especially, on what to eat in Venice on Christmas Eve and Christmas Day and Boxing Day.
-So this post talks about the dishes a Venetian Christmas Dinner consists of.
+We received a number of questions from our readers about Christmas in Venice, and the menus on Christmas Eve, Christmas Day and Boxing Day.
+So in this post we share some of the dishes and menus.

 We found that our guests were looking especially forward to eating traditional menus, not always present on the menu of Venetian restaurants, or not always on the front page.